A List Of The Best Rising Rappers From Florida

-The Sunshine State is undergoing a renewal of musical spirit.
-While MCs like Kodak Black, Denzel Curry and Rick Ross are all widely known, some of the best rappers in Florida are flying under the radar.
+From Miami to Jacksonville, Orlando to Tampa, Florida is home to many of the top rap artists around.
+While MCs like Kodak Black, Denzel Curry and Rick Ross are all widely know, some of the best rappers in Florida are flying under the radar.

-With this in mind, we wanted to explore who some of the best rappers in Florida are right now.
-In this column, we’ll be looking at 9 artists changing the rap game in Florida.
+With this in mind, we wanted to explore who some of the state’s most promising rappers are right now.
+In this column, we’ll be looking at some artists who are changing the hip-hop game in Florida.
 They’re not all big names, though they’ll likely be big soon enough.
 Their sounds are unique and they’re growing a name for themselves in their respective cities at a rapid pace.
-These are some of the best rappers in Florida.

 Junkyrd isn’t just a rapper — he’s an artist.
 For starters, he’s a visual artist who tattoos pieces and does freelance design, creating album covers for artists like Pink Siifu.
 He’s also one of the best new rappers in Tampa, Florida, showering his tracks with orchestral arrangements, chopped-and-screwed voices and complex verses.
 With a melodic flow and versatile beat choices to back it up, Junkyrd’s diverse musical output is unrivaled by few and he’s just getting started.
 Having already released an excellent two track mixtape (Junktape 001), Junkyrd is currently readying the release of his debut album JUNK FOOD so stay tuned!